pellepelster/solidblocks/doc/content/development/naming_conventions.md

 | instance_id | A unique id that can be use to make instance of an application, typically referred to by the `name` unique | `k3s-z5KyMg`, `postgres-UIf2IS` |
 | index       | A counter designating the sequential number of a resource with multiple instances                          | `k3s-1`, `postgres-002`         |

-The easiest strategy for naming resources would we to slap together enough uniquely identifiable attributes until collisions are not possible anymore.
+The easiest strategy for naming resources would be to slap together enough uniquely identifiable attributes until collisions are not possible anymore.
 While this might technically work, we have to take some considerations into
 account: